Ball in the Vienna City Hall, elegant young ladies

 However, the dance attire also depended on the general context with regard to milongas.
 It was common for the gentleman to wear a tailcoat or tuxedo at a major event, at least until the 1930s.
 At an everyday milonga, the dress code was less formal.
 The gentlemen wore a jacket and a shirt, which was quite casual at the time.

 The today's milongas do not prescribe a specific dress code.
-The Dance fashion can vary from elegant to casual and sometimes also depends on the specifications of the organizer.
-More festive dance attire is often expected at tango festivals, while casual attire is acceptable in weekly milongas.
-Who appropriate fashion or dancing shoes seeks, finds a number of proven designers who specialize in tango.
+The Dance fashion can vary from elegant to casual and sometimes also depends on the organizer's specifications.
+More formal dance attire is often expected at tango festivals, while casual attire is acceptable at the weekly milongas.
+Who suitable fashion or dancing shoes seeks, finds a number of proven designers who specialize in tango.

 Alagalomi Gold Dress Red Shoes